 When you hear joint venture, it seems obvious what type of business arrangement it is right?
 In this case it is multiple people owning a real estate venture but there are nuances that make it something very special.

 A joint venture is the most common type of real estate transaction.
 This allows multiple people to work on and invest money into a project.
 Of course, the more money flowing in to a project the better it will be.
 In this case real estate investors will be working with real estate developers to make everyone involved a lot of profit.

 An example of this would be if John Doe was a real estate developer who worked in New York City.
 Apple, which is based in California, wanted to buy property in the city that would house unsold iPhones.
 They would team up and form a joint venture, John would bring his skills to the table and Apple would supply the capital.

 2. Preferred Equity

 Being in the preferred equity tier allows the investor to get paid faster.
 Which is a bonus for that tier.
-There are some drawbacks, however, like the fact that there is a cap on income.
-Common equity stock has no limits but is riskier because there are no guaranteed payments, but since preferred equity stock has a guaranteed payout, it is limited.
+There are some drawbacks however, like the fact that there is a cap on income.
+Common equity stock has no limits but is riskier because there is no guaranteed payments, but since preferred equity stock has a guaranteed payout, it is limited.